xiao-fang/xiao-fang.github.io/source/_posts/install-docker-on-centos-7.md

 ---
 title: Install Docker On CentOS 7
 date: 04/25/2017
+categories:
-category: Notes
+- Notes
+- DevOps
 tags:
 - CentOS
 - Docker
 - Docker CE
+- DevOps
 ---

 Here are the quick steps to get started with Docker on CentOS, now install `Docker CE` on `CentOS` 7.